infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

 the service assurance framework.
 The requirement of 3 virtual machines is for the installation of GlusterFS within OpenShift for storage and persistent volumes.

+This configuration is available in the `hosts.yml` we created earlier.

     vms:
       - name: openshift-master
         tag: openshift_master